EnquistLab/bsm/README.md

 Script name | Type    | Purpose
 ----------- | ------- | -------
-upsite.sh | Availability | Check the base URL of a service to confirm that it is up and accepting requests.
+param.sh | Shared parameter file | Parameters used by all files.
+Hidden from GitHub to avoid exposing emails and URLs.
+See publicly accessible example file `params.sh.example` upsite.sh | Availability | Check the base URL of a service to confirm that it is up and accepting requests.
 If the service is down, checks the server as well.
 Returns exit codes 0 (success) or >1 (failure).
 See script for meaning of failuer codes. upsite\_batch.sh | Availability | Runs upsite.sh for multiple services and sends notification emails if errors detected tnrs_ck.sh | Performance | Tests each route of TNRS API to confirm response content as expected.
 Returns array with success/failure code for each test (route).
 See script for details of test results array.